operator-framework/operator-lifecycle-manager/Documentation/design/access-control.md

 ## Cluster Admins

 Cluster admins have the ability to provide a selection of Operators for use on the cluster.
-These Operators are described in a Cluster Service Version (CSV) file.
-Upon installation, the OLM software parses the CSV to create the cluster wide resources needed for safe operation:

-1. Create Role contained in the CSV
-1. Create the Custom Resource Definition contained in the CSV

-The cluster admin can now select the teams and namespaces that can use this particular Operator, by creating a Subscription object, which will trigger the installation of the Operator:
+These Operators are described in a Cluster Service Version (CSV) file which resides in a CatalogSource (along with the Operator's CRD and package manifests).
+The cluster admin can now select the teams and namespaces that can use this particular Operator, by creating a Subscription object, which will trigger the creation of an InstallPlan that points to a specific CatalogSource.
+Once the InstallPlan is approved, the OLM software is responsible for parsing the CatalogSource and performing the following:

+1. Create the Custom Resource Definition
 1. Create Service Account for Operator
-1. Create minimal Role for the Operator
+1. Create minimal Role or ClusterRole for the Operator
-1. Create Role Binding for Role and Service Account
+1. Create Role or ClusterRoleBinding for Role or ClusterRole and Service Account
-1. Create the Custom Resource Definition
 1. Create Operator Deployment, referencing the Service Account

 Once a namespace is created, the end-users now have the ability to create instances of the Custom Resource in a self-service manner (see above).
 OLM also has the ability to control automatic updates of the Operators running in namespaces.
 See the [architecture][arch] for more details.